anumsaeed0/CodSoft-Internship-Projects/README.md

 - string
 - random

+## Project 04: Weather Forecast Application

+### Description:
+The Weather Forecast Application is a user-friendly tool built using the tkinter and requests libraries.
+This application allows users to obtain real-time weather insights based on the input of a city name or zip code.
+Leveraging API data, the app retrieves information such as temperature, humidity, and a concise description of the weather conditions.

+### Features:
+- Utilized the tkinter library for the graphical user interface.
+- Integrated the requests library to fetch data from a weather API.
+- Enabled users to input a city name or zip code.
+- Displayed accurate and up-to-date temperature, humidity, and weather description.

+### Libraries Used:
+- tkinter
+- requests

 Feel free to explore the code, offer feedback, and learn from the projects I've completed during my CodSoft Python internship.
 Each project showcases my growth as a programmer and my dedication to mastering Python programming concepts.

 Thank you for visiting my repository, and I hope you find these projects insightful and informative.
 Your feedback is greatly appreciated.